ahdar1/ModLR/README.md

 ## Citation

 Daryanto, A. (2019).
 Avoiding spurious moderation effects: An information-theoretic approach to moderation analysis.
 Journal of Business Research, 103, 110-118.

+The CRAN URL, hopefully, will appear soon.

+A manuscript describing this package is currently being prepared for submission to The R Journal.